Evenwyne/programming-univbasics-4-introduction/README.md

 You'd be right, but the amazing thing about collections is that they can contain _other_ collections as part of a process called _nesting_.
 Can you imagine an `Array` of `Hash`es?
 Or a `Hash` of `Arrays` of `Hash`es of `Array`s?
-You can cover a staggeringly huge model of data with nesting of these two data types.
+You can model a staggeringly huge range of things using _nesting_ and these mere `Array`s and `Hash`es.

-We want to provide a really complex example of `Array` and `Hash` working together.
+We want to provide a really complex example of `Array` and `Hash` working together so you can realize the power.
 Most programming texts don't share this concept this early and it makes "nesting" sound scary and complex.
 We're going to give you a short demonstration here so that you can see why you want to have these complex data structures.
 The details on how to build them etc. will come in later lessons.

-The _elements_ in an _Array_ and the _values_ in a _Hash_ can be `Hash`es or
+The _elements_ in an `Array` and the _values_ in a `Hash` can be `Hash`es or `Array`s _themselves_.
-`Array`s _themselves_.
 This leads to "nesting" such that you could build a complex data structure like the following: